munich-quantum-toolkit/ionshuttler/README.md

 # MQT IonShuttler

-MQT IonShuttler is a tool for generating shuttling schedules for trapped-ion quantum computers with a grid-type Memory Zone based on the Quantum Charge Coupled Device (QCCD) architecture.
+The MQT IonShuttler is a tool for generating shuttling schedules for trapped-ion quantum computers with a grid-type Memory Zone based on the Quantum Charge Coupled Device (QCCD) architecture.
 It is part of the [_Munich Quantum Toolkit (MQT)_](https://mqt.readthedocs.io).

 <p align="center">